 The condition for this refund is that the Buyer send an immediate claim by registered letter to Native as soon as the defect has come to light and at the latest by 1 year from the date of the auction and that he immediately return the fake object in the same state as on the day of the auction and exempt of any third-party claim.
 The Buyer must provide proof that the object auctioned is a fake compared with the description in the catalogue and that the object is identical to the item auctioned.
 Any other claim by the Buyer is excluded.

-d) Buyers must contact us for all shipping costs and possibilities or, come and collect in person, the objects auctioned within 7 days from the end of the auction during opening times at Native, namely from Monday to Friday 10.00 to 13.00 and 14.00 to 17.00.
-If sufficient time is available, objects will be released after each session.
+d) Buyers must, at their own expense, come and collect the objects auctioned within 7 days from the end of the auction during opening times at Native, namelyfrom Monday to Friday 10.00 to 13.00 and 14.00 to 17.30.
+If sufficient time isavailable, objects will be released after each session.
 In accordance with point 1, handover will be against payment in cash.